conx3/web3-plugin-solidity-compiler/README.md

 ## Tutorials

-If you are new in the space and would like to follow a tutorial.
-Here is one:
+If you are new in the space and would like to follow a tutorial, here is one:
 [Interacting with Ethereum Smart Contracts, Directly from Solidity Source Code`](https://medium.com/dapps-decentralized-apps-development/interacting-with-ethereum-smart-contracts-directly-from-solidity-source-code-9caf55457eb8)